Primary and Secondary Education

 Northern Lakes College offers on-site, distance and blended educational opportunities at campuses in both Swan Hills and Barrhead.

 The Pembina Educational Consortium facilitates programs and services provided by colleges and universities to adults who live in regions not directly served by a single institution.
-The Pembina Educational Consortium has partnered with Athabasca University, Grant MacEwan College, NorQuest College, Northern Alberta Institute of Technology (NAIT), and Red Deer College to deliver programs and services, and offers on-site programs in both Westlock and Whitecourt.
+The Pembina Educational Consortium has partnered with Athabasca University, Grant MacEwan University, NorQuest College, Northern Alberta Institute of Technology (NAIT), and Red Deer College to deliver programs and services, and offers on-site programs in both Westlock and Whitecourt.

-With the close proximity to the City of Edmonton, students from the GROWTH Alberta region also attend the University of Alberta, the Northern Alberta Institute of Technology (NAIT), Concordia University College of Alberta, and Grant MacEwan College, to name only a few of the institutions that help make Alberta home to one of the best educated populations in Canada.
+With the close proximity to the City of Edmonton, students from the GROWTH Alberta region also attend the University of Alberta, the Northern Alberta Institute of Technology (NAIT), Concordia University College of Alberta, and Grant MacEwan University, to name only a few of the institutions that help make Alberta home to one of the best educated populations in Canada.

 Community Adult Learning Councils